-Oksana Parafeniuk is a self-taught photographer based in Kyiv, Ukraine, where she is exploring the manifestations of human resilience and dignity among people facing hardships.
+Oksana Parafeniuk is an independent photographer based in Kyiv, Ukraine, where she is exploring the manifestations of human resilience and dignity among people facing hardships.
 Her main interest is to explore creative approaches in documentary photography.

 In addition to her personal projects, Oksana has worked with and published her work in The Washington Post, NBC News, Al Jazeera English, U.S. News & World Report, Newsweek, Expresso newspaper / Portugal, MSF Doctors Without Borders, UN Women, BBC Ukraine, Incisive Media, UNAIDS, Internews Ukraine, L’Oeil de la Photographie, Bird in Flight Magazine, Ukrainian Truth, The Artbo, Prism Photo Magazine, and others.
 Participated in several Ukrainian exhibitions, among which a major group exhibition called “What is Your Name”, organized by UNICEF on the theme of internally displaced people, shown at Mystetskyi Arsenal in Kyiv, Ukraine (December 2016).

 Oksana also works as a local producer with foreign media and international organizations in Ukraine, including The New York Times Magazine, The Washington Post, National Geographic, ARTE, CNBC, Danish TV2, BBC, Al Jazeera English, Bloomberg BusinessWeek, Channel NewsAsia, Getty Images, France24, UNHCR, UNICEF, Internews, and others.